 Do not share cephalexin with another person, even if they have the same symptoms you have.

 This medication can cause you to have unusual results with certain medical tests.
 Tell any doctor who treats you that you are using cephalexin.

-Store the tablets and capsules at room temperature away from moisture and heat.
+Store the tablets and capsules at room temperature away from moisture, heat, and light.

 Store the liquid medicine in the refrigerator.
-Throw away any unused medication after 14 days.
+Throw away any unused liquid after 14 days.

 What happens if I miss a dose?